docksal/ci-agent/README.md

 Here's the most basic configuration for Github Actions.
 Save it into `.github/workflows/sandbox.yml` in your project repo.

-You might need to add your deploy key to Github Actions for cloning the codebase.
+You might need to add your ssh key to EC2 `/home/build-agent/.ssh` and the deploy(public) key to Github Actions for cloning the codebase via git.

 ```yaml
 name: Docksal sandbox